Dinas Dinlle: The environs

 Dinas Dinlle has a large sand and pebble beach with vast areas of sand from mid-tide level.
 The foreshore consists of natural pebble banks.
 The popular beach offers views towards the Llŷn Peninsula (Penrhyn Llŷn) and towards Ynys Llanddwyn (Llanddwyn Island) on Anglesey.
 The area is a designated Site of Special Scientific Interest (SSSI).

 Erosion by the sea is a substantial problem.
 A groyne was built in 1994 to alleviate the problem; by 2013 it was thought to have made the situation worse.
 The height of the groyne was to be reduced and the large boulders removed.
 This was important to preserve the beach and the Wales Coast Path.

 Modern use

 There is a small modern settlement immediately north of the hillfort, historically, part of Caernarfonshire.
 According to the 2011 Census, 77.9% of the population were Welsh speakers.

-A small airport, Caernarfon Airport, is some 2km to the north.
+A small airport, Caernarfon Airport, is some 2 km to the north.
 During the Second World War this was an RAF base but now it is mainly used for flying lessons, pleasure flights, and the Air Ambulance.
 A caravan park is nearby.